 - Log4j logs

-To view Spark worker logs, you can use the Spark UI tab.
+To view Spark worker logs, use the Spark UI tab.
 You can also configure a log delivery location for the cluster.
 Both worker and cluster logs are delivered to the location you specify.

 To help you monitor the performance of Azure Databricks clusters, Azure Databricks provides access to metrics from the cluster details page.
 For Databricks Runtime 12.2 and below, Azure Databricks provides access to Ganglia metrics.
 For Databricks Runtime 13.0 and above, cluster metrics are provided by Azure Databricks.